robertmassaioli/my-reminders/README.md

 ### Running the plugin

 When developing this application you will need to have both the Addon and Atlassian Product running.
-To setup the Remind Me addon:
+To set up the Remind Me addon:

  1. Execute `make`.
  1. Run the application: .cabal-sandbox/bin/ping-me-connect